kvvchetty/mariappan-realtor-copy-01/_posts/2020-04-09-technology-center.md

 thumb_img_path: images/1.jpg
 content_img_path: images/1.jpg
 excerpt: >-
   This is a three story building.
 Elevator installed.
 Office space in lower levels.
 Generator backup available.
 Security personal on permises.
 In ground water.
 Parking space reserved.
+Sorry for the flipped picture.
+Will fix it soon !
 layout: post
 ---
   This is a three story building.
 Elevator installed.
 Office space in lower levels.
 Confrence rooms, furnished for technology innovation.